peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

 * _Foreign continuum_
 * Absorption by dimers and multimers

-Event though contiuum absorption is generally weak comparable to line absorption (with the exception of UV) it is still of great importance, because it convers large parts of the spectrum, often in places where there is absence of line absorption (_atmospheric windows_).
+Even though contiuum absorption is generally weak compared to line absorption (with the exception of UV), it is still of great importance, because it covers large parts of the spectrum, often in places where there is absence of line absorption (_atmospheric windows_).